 As I write this, I'm sitting on one of the coveted benches on the Green.
 (On nice days, benches are like Hanover walk lights—you don't take them for granted).
 It's a glorious October afternoon, and the burnished copper leaves which I've felt guilty for ignoring are spread out in full view.
 Bicyclists, runners, bright-eyed dogs, and students have crossed the Green since I first sat down—longer ago than originally intended, because I got lost looking at the magnificent tree beside me.
 The sunlight is warm and mellow, the air incredibly nearer sixty than forty, and the sky the perfect blue I imagined when applying to Dartmouth.

-If this bench hadn't been open, or I hadn't taken the time to sit and think and imagine, I might have missed the beauty of today.
+If this bench hadn't been open, or I hadn't taken the time to sit and think, I might have missed the beauty of today.
 I can't help but wonder how many days I haven't fully appreciated here.

 Dartmouth is an incredible place.
 As with any college, it requires work but only as much as you are able to give it.
 The feeling of "not being enough" can in some ways be attributed to the students—when we feel as though we aren't working hard enough, the endeavors of our peers spur competitiveness rather than support, leading to a self-sustaining cycle which has the potential to end in completely avoidable burnout.

-A cute, yellow cloaked, highly photogenic ladybug just landed on my keyboard.
-However, my attempt to take its picture left me with an empty frame and the feeling that the little visitor was something that couldn't be captured on screen, just as the importance of mental and physical well-being cannot be captured by a single checkmark.
+A cute yellow ladybug just landed on my keyboard.
+My attempt to take its picture left me with an empty frame and the feeling that the little visitor was something that couldn't be captured on screen, just as the importance of mental and physical well-being cannot be captured by a single checkmark.